vseslavcharodei/tftp-monitor/README.md

 kind: CronJob
 metadata:
   name: tftp-monitor
-# labels here and below in container description are used to simplify CronJob management and all resources created by this CronJob
+# lables here and below in container description are used to simplify CronJob management and all resources created by this CronJob
   labels:
     app: tftp-monitor
 spec:
-# Schedule Job execution every 5 min
+# Schedule Job execution every 1 min
-# Remember we've specified $date_from in log now-5min in our script?
-# The schedule for CronJob should be the same as the time gap specified inside of the script.
+# The schedule for CronJob should be set in conjuction with $nlines in tftp-monitor.sh script.
-# Alternatively it might be less, but not greater.
-Otherwise, script might not detect some brute-force attempts.
+# It should be set depending on frequency of writes to the system log.
-  schedule: "*/5 * * * *"
+  schedule: "*/1 * * * *"
-# Number of successfully completed pods saved by cron job, so admin can check its logs inside of kubernetes
+# Number of succefully completed pods saved by crobjob, so admin can check its logs inside of kubernetes
   successfulJobsHistoryLimit: 6
-# Number of successfully completed pods saved by crobjob, so admin can check its logs inside of kubernetes
+# Number of succefully completed pods saved by crobjob, so admin can check its logs inside of kubernetes
   failedJobsHistoryLimit: 6
   jobTemplate:
     spec:
-# If restartPolicy is not Never, it shows the number of times failed Pod will be restarted inside of a Job, before it will be considered as failed
+# If restartPolicy is not Never, it shows the number of times failed Pod will be restarted inside of a Job, before it will be considered as failed.
       backoffLimit: 2
 # Once a Job is running for 60 sec, all of its running Pods will be terminated and Job will become failed even if backoffLimit is not reached
       activeDeadlineSeconds: 60